Day 21 – Villafranca Montes de Oca

 My French friend Deni & his son came upon me in the midst of contemplation to once again provide guidance.
-They had a new friend in two from Italy.
+They had a new friend in tow, from Italy.
 She was struggling a bit with language and physical ailments.
 A woman passing by sensed this and stopped to offer help adjusting her pack and offering her advice.
 Again the beauty of sharing on the Camino.
-We later stopped for a snack in Blorado before again parting company for some solo walking.
+We later stopped for a snack in Belorado before again parting company, for some solo walking.

 Day 22 – Cardenuela Riopico

 When the lights go on in the 20+ person bunkroom it’s time to get up and get going.
 Not interested in another predawn start I delayed my departure with some coffee and breakfast in the bar.
-I happened to leave the allergies at the same time as two Dutch women, Charlotte and Yani.
-When found ourselves walking together on and off throughout the morning.
+I happened to leave the albergue at the same time as two Dutch women, Charlotte and Janni.
+Ww found ourselves walking together on and off throughout the morning.
 (I must be meeting every Dutch pilgrim on the Camino!)￼

 Charlotte was a bit disappointed not to get to ride in the cart.
 The previous evening she had celebrated her birthday at dinner and after a bit of wine the offer had been made.

 The high pointed of the day, literally and figuratively, was coming across a huge spiral labyrinth at the highest peak of the day’s walk by Cruz de Matagrande.
-It was so large that we only walk it one way to the center.
-I have been interested in labyrinths since I walk led my first January 1st this year.
-Today’s was personally a very significant event.
+It was so large that we only walked it one way to the center.
+I have been interested in labyrinths since I walk led my first January 1st this year. (my post Camion project will be a book on labyrinths) Today’s was personally a very significant event.
 I am grateful that we took a break from our walk West to do this circular walk, and that a Charlotte agreed to walk it with me… Little did I suspect that when we reached the center she would turn to me with arms open.
 It was as if our souls collided.

 Day -23 To Burgos